 DO NOT USE The 'Official' Pip-boy Readius mod.
 It will break the game when you enter simulation chambers in Tranquility Lane and Operation Anchorage.

-If you must remove your Pip-boy, use A Familiar Friend - The Pip-boy 2500, which is functionally similar to the Readius mod but easy to uninstall (follow the instructions) prior to entering the simulation chambers, and then reinstall later.
+If you must remove your Pip-boy, use A Familiar Friend, which is functionally similar to the Readius mod but easy to uninstall (follow the instructions) prior to entering the simulation chambers, and then reinstall later.